liu044100/SmileWeather/README.md

 ##### 1. Handle all complicated things about Search & Parse the weather data.

-For example, you can get weather data by using `-(void)getWeatherDataFromLocation:(CLLocation*)location completion:(SmileWeatherDataDownloadCompletion)completion`, in completion block get well formed weather data.
+For example, you can get weather data by using `-(void)getWeatherDataFromLocation:(CLLocation*)location completion:(SmileWeatherDataDownloadCompletion)completion`, the completion block return well formed weather data.

 ```
     CLLocation *location = [[CLLocation alloc] initWithLatitude:37.322998 longitude:-122.032182];